stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 var queryResult = await _graphqlActions.TranslateAndRunQuery(graphql, graphqlParameters, settings);
 ```

-If you prefer to have more control over the database access you can use `GraphqlToTsql` to create the TSQL
+If you prefer to have more control over the database access you can use `TranslateToTsql` to create the TSQL
 query.

 ```csharp